 Any freelancer that has grown his or her business can agree that word-of-mouth advertising is a very effective marketing strategy.
 This method is not only viable but also free.
 Ensure to inform close friends and family members that you run a freelance business.
 Actually, 54% of marketing executives consider word-of-mouth to be the most effective form of marketing.

 It would also help you a great sale to tell influential individuals about what your freelance business entails.
 Once people around you are knowledgeable about what you do, they can help your network to grow by passing word around.
 After all, research indicates that 88% of people tend to purchase items recommended by friends and family.

 f you are a freelancer, you can market your business through asking for referrals from your clients- both current and former.
 If a client is satisfied with your work, he is guaranteed to make referrals if you ask of him.
 In fact, recent research indicates that 84% of B2B buyers start buying through referrals.

 Majority of the buyers, close to 90%, are influenced by their peers to make purchases.
 So, if your business gets a referral, it will gain more popularity, and your client base will gradually grow.
+This strategy requires patience, but with time, it can increase your client base, as it is a unique B2B sales pitch.
 You can motivate your clients to make referrals by giving them incentives such as offering a discount.